1991 Craigavon killings: Shooting

 The UVF set up an illegal checkpoint on the Carbet Road–Carn Road junction, near the Hyster factory.
 It was intended to look like a regular British Army checkpoint, and the UVF members flashed a red torch to signal to people to pull over.
 Fergus Magee (28) was getting a lift home with Desmond Rogers (54) when they were stopped at the checkpoint.
-A masked man wearing army fatigues and carrying an AK-47 assault rife walked along the row of stopped cars until he reached Desmond Rogers' car.
+A masked man wearing army fatigues and carrying an AK-47 assault rifle walked along the row of stopped cars until he reached Desmond Rogers' car.
 He fired into the car, killing Rogers outright and fatally wounding Magee.
 Both men were Catholic civilians.
 John Lavery (27), who was in the car behind, tried to reverse out of the way, but the UVF gunman ran over to him and fired into his car, fatally wounding him.
 Lavery was a Protestant civilian.
 The UVF later issued an apology for killing John Lavery because he was a Protestant.

 UVF member Vicky Ahitty from Portadown was sentenced to life in October 1992 for the killings along with the murders of Kevin and John McKearney at their shop in Moy in January 1992.
 Kevin McKearney was the brother of three former IRA members.

 The UVF had previously set up fake British Army checkpoints in carrying out the Miami Showband killings in July 1975, and the killing of two Catholic civilians near Newtownhamilton in August 1975.